muratk3n/thirdwave/en/tweets/2019/week35.md

 project backed by gold (= really stupid idea) in virtual form.
 Maybe he is angling for an IMF job, who knows, his name is being floated for the top job...
 But with bad ideas like that I can definitely say he is the wrong man for it.
-Or maybe the right man for the evil job.
+Or maybe the right man for the wrong job.
 Who knows?

 Dum-dum dum-dum, dum-dum dum-dum (guy in *Mission Impossible* is an agent of IMF, no?)